shresthabiswas/online-college/README.md

 # online-college
-It is a website which ease a private college to provide essential study materials, direct messages and queries to the subject for there registered students.
+It is a website which ease a private college to provide essential study materials, direct messages and queries to the subject for their registered students.